 Whilst it’s not possible to ‘revise’ for MMIs, preparation for interview should include reflecting on relevant work experience, familiarising yourself with the professionalism and ethical standards dentists are held to, and being confident in communicating with a wide variety of people.

 Interviews will take place throughout February half term week.
 Applicants will continue to be invited to interview until all places have been filled.
 Unsuccessful applicants will hear from us too by mid-January.
-No alternative interview dates are available and Skype or telephone interviews are not offered.
+No alternative interview dates are available and online or telephone interviews are not offered.